lparolari/structural-variations-analysis/docs/README.md

 ## Extract Information From Mate Pairs

-In order to extract information on mate pairs data, a pipeline were implemented with the aim of generating some tracks encoding different information which will help us understand and detect structural variations.
+In order to extract information on mate pairs, we need to implement a pipeline with the aim of generating some tracks encoding different information.
+These tracks will help us understand and detect structural variations.

 The analysis of